slub/esfstats/README.md

-# python-esfstats - elasticsearch fields statistics
+# esfstats - elasticsearch fields statistics

-python-esfstats is a Python3 program that extracts some statistics regarding field coverage from an elasticsearch index.
+esfstats is a Python3 program that extracts some statistics regarding field coverage from an elasticsearch index.

 ## Usage

 ```
-python-esfstats
+esfstats
         -h, --help    show this help message and exit
         -host HOST    hostname or IP address of the elasticsearch instance to use, default is localhost.
         -port PORT    port of the elasticsearch instance to use, default is 9200.